 WCPT encourages its member organisations to:

-- develop specific standards for physical therapy practice to suit prevailing circumstances
+- develop specific standards for physical therapy practice if necessary to suit prevailing circumstances or political environment, assuring they are in keeping with WCPT guidelines

 - reflect the values, conditions and goals necessary for the continuing advancement of the profession